ashweeni-b/Git-Notes/commands.md

 <li> <code> git log --oneline </code> </li>
 Used to get commit history in short form - 7 character SHA-1 key and a one line commit message. <br>

+<li> <code> git log --oneline --graph </code> </li>
+Used to get commit history in short form - 7 character SHA-1 key, one line commit message and in the form of graph. <br>

 ____